kiro6/penetration-testing-notes/Operating Systems/Linux/README.md

 ```

 ### Sticky Bit
-When the sticky bit is set on a directory, it ensures that only the owner of a file can delete or rename their own files within that directory
+When the sticky bit is set on a directory, only the owner of a file, the owner of the directory, or the root user can delete or rename files within that directory.

 ```bash
 sudo chmod +t,o-x scripts